dMbski/Bialy_Mis/README.md

 Program for verification of the contractor on the "White List" of Polish VAT taxpayers.
 This aspect of doing business concerns Polish companies.
 That is why it will continue in Polish.

-Last version download from https://dmbsoft.pl/bialymis/
+The latest version can be downloaded from https://dmbsoft.pl/bialymis/

 ### Program do weryfikacji kontrahenta na "Bialej Liście" podatników VAT (www.podatki.gov.pl).